-A consensus favorite at last spring's industry testing sessions, the Blizzard Cochise Skis have been completely re-designed around the Carbon Flip Core concept.
+A consensus favorite at industry testing sessions, the Blizzard Cochise Skis have been completely re-designed around the Carbon Flip Core concept.
 The two sheets of Titanal are still there, but no longer go wall-to-wall, and the swing weight and vibrational mass have been reduced with the new carbon tip and tail.
 Skiers who thought the older Cochise models required too much commitment will be pleasantly surprised by how versatile the 2016 Cochise is.
 Don't get us wrong, this ski doesn't ski itself, and it'll still charge as hard as you dare - but it also floats better in variable snow and turns more readily at moderate speed.

 Rocker Camber Rocker Ski profile with rocker at the tip and tail, camber in the middle.
 Reducing the pressure on the edge at the tip and tail makes the ski even easier to handle and increases flotation on powder snow.
 The camber guarantees great grip on packed snow.